haldarsaurav/Light-and-sound-responsive-line-following-robot/README.md

 ![The final Robot!](img/robot1.jpg "The final robot")

-In this course, I learned all the various ways to interface various sensors to measure and sense real world data and manipulate them acoordingly.\n
+In this course, I learned all the various ways to interface various sensors to measure and sense real world data and manipulate them acoordingly.\
-Understanding the fundamentals for engineering electronic interfaces between the physical world and digital devices. \n Developing an understanding of the building blocks of electronics. \n Analyze, design, and build different parts of a robot from scratch. \n
+Understanding the fundamentals for engineering electronic interfaces between the physical world and digital devices. \
+Developing an understanding of the building blocks of electronics. \
+Analyze, design, and build different parts of a robot from scratch. \

 ---